If you’re like me, baking inspiration can come from pretty ordinary places.

 You see a recipe, a friend mentions a craving, or, you know, there’s that half a bag of carrots staring at you every time you open the fridge.

-This particular bag of veggies had gotten quite a lot of use already – a few went into the homemade chicken soup and toasty tartines I made, then another handful were peeled and chopped for snacks for the drive up to Chicago for Mom’s birthday.
+This particular bag of veggies had gotten quite a lot of use already – a few went into the homemade chicken soup and toasty tartines I made, as well as some morning muffins, then another handful were peeled and chopped for snacks for the drive up to Chicago for Mom’s birthday.

 And now, it seemed an obvious choice to put most of the remainder into a cake.